SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 TERMS AND CONDITIONS

-By entering your film for consideration for the 2014 Atlanta Film Festival, you authorize that your work is cleared for festival exhibition and accept full legal responsibility for the intellectual property therein.
+By entering your film for consideration for the 2017 Atlanta Film Festival, you authorize that your work is cleared for festival exhibition and accept full legal responsibility for the intellectual property therein.

+Entry into the festival constitutes permission to exhibit your work at the 2017 Atlanta Film Festival.
 The Atlanta Film Festival is also hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.